JanHerca/urantiapedia/output/wikijs/en/article/Phillip_Marriott/Unity_Harmony_Within_Diversity_of_Experience_and_Belief_2.md

 The book best sums it up with these final papers:

 > Pentecost was the call to spiritual unity among gospel believers.
 When the spirit descended on the disciples at Jerusalem, the same thing happened in Philadelphia, Alexandria, and at all other places where true believers dwelt.
 It was literally true that “there was but one heart and soul among the multitude of the believers.”
-The religion of Jesus is the most powerful unifying influence the world has ever known. ([UB 194:3.17](/en/The_Urantia_Book/194#p3_17))
+The religion of Jesus is the most powerful unifying influence the world has ever known. (<a id="a81_419"></a>[UB 194:3.17](/en/The_Urantia_Book/194#p3_17))

 > Christianity is seriously confronted with the doom embodied in one of its own slogans: “A house divided against itself cannot stand.”
 The non-Christian world will hardly capitulate to a sectdivided Christendom.
-The living Jesus is the only hope of a possible unification of Christianity. ([UB 195:10.11](/en/The_Urantia_Book/195#p10_11))
+The living Jesus is the only hope of a possible unification of Christianity. (<a id="a83_291"></a>[UB 195:10.11](/en/The_Urantia_Book/195#p10_11))

 > Phillip Marriott has been a member since 2012 of ANZURA—Australia and New Zealand Urantia Association.
 {.is-info}